Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Alternatives to

 \subsection{Self-Instruction for Low-Resource Programming Languages}

 An alternative to fine-tuning on natural data is to fine-tune on LLM-generated data~\cite{wang:self-instruct,ziyang:wizard-coder}.
-The usual approach is to seed a model with hand-selected programs, prompt the model to generate more examples, and iterate until a large enough dataset has been collected.
+The usual approach is to hand-select a seed dataset of programs, prompt the model with each seed to generate more programs, and iterate until a large enough dataset has been collected.
 This type of approach has been used successfully to generate training data for Code LLMs in high-resource languages~\cite{ziyang:wizard-coder}.
-However, we argue that self-instruction and its variations are unlikely to work for low-resource languages because Code LLMs often generate low-quality code in low-resource languages.
+However, it should be obvious that \emph{these approaches presuppose that the LLM is good at generating reasonably correct and high-quality programs.} We are interested in languages that the model is bad at, so it should not be surprising that self-instruction does not work.

-To illustrate, we use StarCoderBase-15B to generate functions in Racket, mimicking the first step of self instruction.
-We prompt the model with five hand-written examples (\Cref{appendix:human-examples}) and have it generate five more functions, shown in \Cref{racket-faults}.
-Unfortunately, we find that three of the five model-generated programs have bugs, which we explain in the captions.
+\paragraph{Illustrating self-instruction} To illustrate how self-instruction goes wrong with low-resource languages, we use StarCoderBase-15B to generate functions in Racket, mimicking the first step of self-instruction.
+We prompt the model with five hand-written examples (\ifappendix \Cref{appendix:human-examples} \else included in the supplementary material\fi) and have it generate five more functions (\Cref{racket-faults}).
+We find that four of the five model-generated programs have bugs.
 This is a much higher error rate than what is evident from self-instruct datasets for high-resource languages~\cite{codealpaca,muennighoff:octopack}.